 “Never talked to a single person wondering why you were by yourself going to such a dangerous place?”

 “But you did just admit this is a dangerous place,” she kissed her teeth in realization to our banter.
-That is to say, why was I still bantering with a child in an empty room at the back of an abandoned home?
-If I was a human, I was sure to question my morals.
+I laughed at her chagrin and couldn’t believe how much fun I was having teasing a child.
+I really wasn’t human.

 “Seriously, did you only come here to play hopscotch?
 On such a day?”
 I was trying to siphon information out of her.
-It wasn’t that I was some kind of mindless dangerous information broker that just wanted to exploit a child.
-I wasn’t that at all.
+I figured I may as well.
 I began to wonder whether she had a dream or not.
-Then, I realized, everyone had a dream.
-Wasn’t that what being human was all about?
+Though, It wasn’t a thought that lasted long.
+She was human after all.

 “Today’s Saturday.
-I can do anything I want on the weekends,” she said with a prideful smile on her face, “so you can’t tell me what to do.”
-Then she crossed her arms again, and pouted.
+I can do anything I want on the weekends,” she said with a prideful smile on her face, “So you can’t tell me what to do.”
+She crossed her arms and pouted.
 The sunlight filtering through the window shifted.
-Probably blocked by some clouds, or, maybe the sun moved on its own, I couldn’t tell.
 The room grew into a dark afterglow.

 “Well, since you came here interested in an abandoned home, I guess you’ve already seen everything that this place has to offer.”
 She didn’t peg it as a question, but her haughty attitude was all I needed.